hepcat72/RNAseP-MRP/README.md

 ## System Requirements

-- *nix OS (e.g. linux or macOS)
+- *nix OS (tested on Springdale linux version 6 and macOS Mojave version 10.14.3)
-    - tcsh
-    - perl
+    - tcsh (tested on version 6.17.00 on linux and 6.18.01 on macOS)
+    - perl (tested on version 5.10.1 on linux and 5.28.0 on macOS)
-- A Galaxy Server User Account
+- A Galaxy Server (tested on Galaxy 19.01)
     - Either the ability to install or request the installation of tools

-## Command Line Scripts
+## Command Line Scripts (installation notes)

+### Script Modifications for Installation

 Note that each command line script may need to be edited to work on your system.
 Each is provided as-is.
+However, the following is a set of quick & untested notes that may help in editing each script to run on your data.
+A user expereinced in shell scripting should be able to get the scripts working in about an hour.

+The path to the tcsh executable will have to be checked at the top of each script (e.g. `/bin/tcsh`).

+All three scripts are either called with or were written to require a package called batchCommander, which is a utility for running commands on a compute cluster.
+This package has not yet been publicly released.
+You can either contact rleach@princeton.edu and request access to a pre-release version or incorporate your own batch script.

+#### split_amplicons3.tcsh

+Arguments: reference_amplicon_fasta_file "forward_sample_fastq_files" "reverse_sample_fastq_files_same_order" clean_up_intermediate_files

+Example arguments: amplicons.fasta "*forward.fastq" "*reverse.fastq" 1

+Note, the forward and reverse files must be supplied in the same sample order.
+If you use a glob pattern for each set of files, they must be inside quotes and named such that the shell displays them in the same sample order.
+Each forward and reverse pair will be processed together, assuming that they were supplied in the same sample order.

+Other than that, and making sure all the dependencies are in your path, this script should not need to be modified.

+#### freebayes_div_and_conq.tcsh

+This script takes no arguments.
+It assues that there are 5 directories named `ASH1`, `NME1`, `TLC1-1`, `TLC1-2`, and `TLC1-3` and that there are reference fasta files for each amplicon 2 directories up in a reference directory: `../../REFERENCE/{ASH1,NME1,TLC1-1,TLC1-2,TLC1-3}.fa`.

+#### count_snps.tcsh

+Arguments: amplicon_name amplicon_length sample_number

+This script assumes vcf files are sorted into directories created by freebayes_div_and_conq.tcsh and named in the following manner: `DG$s-*.split/*.vcf` where `$s` is the sample number.
+The only thing you should need to modufy in the script is the places where the prefix "DG" is used.

 ### Mutation Frequency Analysis